kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 Finally, run: ```/etc/init.d/kaltura-monit restart```

 **Your Kaltura installation is now complete.**

+## Unattended Installation
+All Kaltura scripts accept an answer file as their first argument.
+In order to preform an unattended [silent] install, simply edit the [template](https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura.template.ans) and pass it along to kaltura-config-all.sh.

 ## Upgrade Kaltura
 *This will only work if the initial install was using this packages based install, it will not work for old Kaltura deployments using the PHP installers*